Whats-Cookin/sample-design-docs-anoncreds/function-notes-and-questions.md

 how does that impact our implementation, does this mean we need totally separate indy sdk functions to wrap each of these, it should not be a single one?

 at what level can we make them unified if at all? or we just provide different top level functions?
+Can we have a FlexCreds creator that allows request for multiple signatures?

 What is the highest level where these get called? where does the user of the SDK interact with them?